swiftlang/swift/docs/DebuggingTheCompiler.rst

 Options for Dumping the SIL
 ```````````````````````````

-Often it is not sufficient to dump the SIL at the begin or end of the
+Often it is not sufficient to dump the SIL at the beginning or end of the
 optimization pipeline.
 The SILPassManager supports useful options to dump the SIL also between
 pass runs.